2017 Hyundai Elantra Eco road trip, May 2016 - Kentucky welcome centerEnlarge Photo

-The Hyundai Elantra and Kia Forte sedans are a good example of the excellent job the companies have done in differentiating their similar offerings.
-The compact sedans have common roots, but to us, the Elantra's EPA-rated fuel economy advantage outweighs some minor and very subjective differences in styling and interior comfort.
+The Hyundai Elantra and Kia Forte are two compact sedans with common roots, but some very striking differences in styling and interior comfort.

 One of them is the better choice, at least for now.
 But which one is better for you?

 While the Elantra also comes as a five-door GT, and the Forte has both a five-door hatchback and as a two-door Koup as well as the sedan, we're focusing here on the 2017 Elantra and Forte 4-door models.

 We rated the Elantra at 6.7 out of 10, against 5.8 for the Forte, based on superior scores for the Elantra in performance, as well as in comfort and quality.
 That said, in some ways the two cars are more similar than you might think, as they're built on fundamentally the same underpinnings.
 (Read more about how we rate cars this year.)

 No doubt, it's the Hyundai Elantra that first turned heads back in 2011 when it was given a dynamic new look.
 In its latest form, that shape has been toned down and smoothed out.
 We still like its stance and details, but it's less interesting than it once was.

 The Forte's last redesign saw it grow a little to almost exactly the same proportions, but to an altogether more European-influenced effect.
 Its crisp details and gently arched roofline are inspired reinterpretations of classic compact-car profiles, with Kia's corporate face carving out its own identity.
 While both cars are handsomely drawn, to our eyes, the Forte—which this year gets an updated front end with a smoother, "tiger nose" grille and swept-back headlights—is the more attractive of the pair by a slight margin.